Safety

 Wildlife

-Polar Bear sightings along the Arctic Circle Trail are extremely rare and this part of Greenland is considered polar bear free.
-For this reason, you should not hike with a rifle and you do not need to bring bear spray.
-Please note: if you go hiking in North, East and parts of South Greenland, you will need to prepare for polar bears.
+Polar Bear sightings in this part of Greenland and along the Arctic Circle Trail are extremely rare.
+For this reason, you are not required to hike with a rifle.
+Please note: bear spray is illegal in Greenland.
+Also, if you go hiking in North, East and parts of South Greenland, you will need to prepare for polar bears.

 The animals you are likely to encounter along the trail generally try to avoid close contact with humans whenever possible.
 While not usually dangerous, we still strongly advise you to maintain a distance of at least 100m from any animal in the rare chance that it becomes spooked and charges you, or it carries the rabies virus (foxes).